Extension - Player Class

 101 print("There is no one here to fight")

-1. Change the backpack reference in the take command to refer to player.backpack
+1. Change the backpack in the take command so it uses player.backpack instead.

 102 # take